Daminoup88/Memora-backend/README.md

 # SanteActive-backend
-backend of the project SanteActive for ESIEE Paris
+backend of the project SanteActive for ESIEE Paris.